rkgIITBh/data-structures.github.io/CODES/AVLtree/index.md

         root->right = deleteNode(root->right, val);

     else {
+        // Node Located, delete it
-        // Located the node to be deleted if ((root->left == NULL) || (root->right == NULL)) {
+        if ((root->left == NULL) || (root->right == NULL)) {
             // May have either no child or one child temp = root->left ? root->left : root->right;